 She loved puzzles and riddles as in her 1941 “Self-Portrait of My Sister.”
 This painting teases the viewer into wondering whether the artist was a twin, which she wasn’t.
 Although often ironic, Abercrombie here suggested the idea of alternate selves, the multiple personalities that a woman artist needed to survive.

 During her first marriage to lawyer Robert Livingston with whom she had a daughter, Dinah, Abercrombie painted many walking or fleeing paintings, including “Girl Searching” and “The Stroll,” featuring a woman elegantly dressed.
 But for all the liveliness of the scene, the woman’s expression is tense as her arm hangs heavily at her side.
-Divorcing Livingston, she took up with a former burglar and ex-con, Frank Sandiford, marrying him in 1948 and financially supporting him for most of the sixteen years they were married.
-In an excoriating letter to him she writes, “But when I learned that you sexually molested Dinah for 4 years – at the age of 9 – till 12 . . . “ This accusation could be true or not although Dinah’s deep and corrosive anger towards her mother could be explained by this statement.
+Divorcing Livingston, Abercrombie took up with a former burglar and ex-con, Frank Sandiford, marrying him in 1948 and financially supporting him for most of the sixteen years they were married.
+In an excoriating letter to him she wrote, “But when I learned that you sexually molested Dinah for 4 years – at the age of 9 – till 12 . . . “ This accusation could be true or not although Dinah’s deep and corrosive anger towards her mother could be explained by this statement.
 Abercrombie and Sandiford divorced in 1966.

 A retrospective of her work was held in 1977 at the Hyde Park Art Center.
 She was featured in a group exhibition of Surrealist artists, “In Wonderland,” at Los Angeles County Museum of Art in 2012.
 Her work is in the collections of MoMA Chicago, Smithsonian Institute, and Art Institute of Chicago.